 In this post, I’m sharing my top three favorite ways to sew your own pattern weights.

-One: How to Sew a Triangular Pyramid Pattern Weight from a Rectangle
+How to Sew a Triangular Pyramid Pattern Weight from a Rectangle

 The video tutorial How to Sew Custom Pattern Weights by Professor Pincushion shows how to use an 8″ x 4″ piece of fabric to make a triangular pattern weight.
 The finished pattern weight has a side length of 3.5″.